systopia/de.systopia.civioffice/docs/index.md

   properties of text elements.
 In some cases, this can lead to CiviCRM tokens being split up by XML tags, making them infunctional.
 CiviOffice tries to mitigate this problem by optimizing the XML structure.
 Currently this 'repair functionality' is enabled with the configuration option 'prepare .docx documents'.
 However, there are some things that CiviOffice can not repair (yet, or ever).

-**In order to avoid issues, you should:**
+**In order to avoid issues with infunctional tokens, you should:**

 - make sure there are no mixed formatting properties in your tokens (e.g. a portion of the token is in bold font)